There are some places in the world, that time and again call us back. The Human by Nature, Kerala, for me, is one such

-From luxury houseboats that take you around the backwater in the most romantic way possible to local 20 Rupee ferries, Kerala has all options.
-I remember one of the times when I was backpacking alone in Alleppey, and couldn’t afford a 10,000 Rupee houseboat to explore the backwaters all by myself, a 20 Rupee ferry ride in backwaters of Alleppey came to my rescue and took me around the place the most local and intriguing way possible.
+From luxury houseboats that take you around the backwater in the most romantic way possible to local 20-rupee ferries, Kerala has all options.
+I remember one of the times when I was backpacking alone in Alleppey, and couldn’t afford a 10,000 Rupee houseboat to explore the backwaters all by myself, a 20 Rupee ferry ride in the backwaters of Alleppey came to my rescue and took me around the place the most local and intriguing way possible.
 Similarly, no matter what’s your budget and style, Kerala will have something for you in-store.

 And last but not least, when you travel in Kerala, you find it much organised and easy to travel than pretty much the rest of India, making it one of the top travel destinations in the country!

 Disclaimer: This post was sponsored by Kerala Tourism and written under their Kerala Human By Nature campaign.

 Have you been to Kerala?
 What remains your highlight?
 The food?
 The natural beauty?
 Or the friendly people?
 Let’s share our experiences in the comment section below!